 Software Monetization—The Needs of Today

 Software vendors have long relied on traditional software monetization models, such as perpetual licensing, as the core of their business strategy.
 As the popularity of perpetual licensing declines and the market looks toward new ways to consume and deploy licenses, vendors are being forced to rethink their monetization strategy.
 This has been further compounded by the now-standard adoption of cloud and mobile technologies as a part of people’s everyday lives.
-End users increasingly access software beyond the physical boundaries of offices and homes on a variety of devices.
+Customers increasingly access software beyond the physical boundaries of offices and homes on a variety of devices.
 Nevertheless, the need to protect the proprietary intellectual property against theft and reverse engineering still exists.

 Given this background, vendors need to more quickly adapt to the evolving buying and consumption patterns of their customers without losing operational efficiencies and enabling automation.